 One such example of a restricted material was leather.
 Leather became entirely unavailable as it was devoted to the war.
-Instead, the usage of mesh, fabric and reptile skins became popular out of necessity.
+Instead, the usage of mesh, fabric, and reptile skins became popular out of necessity.

 These velvet and mesh shoes from Dancestore.com are a great example of an alternative material.
 They are made of a faux-velvet.

-Being excessive in anything was taboo in World War 2.
+Being excessive in anything was taboo in World War II.
 Once again, resources were in high demand and were not to be wasted on vanity, and so shoes of the ‘40s are known for their simplicity.
 Decoration and accessories were minimal and considered gaudy.
 As you shop, you’ll notice simple and clean lines.

-After the war open toed shoes became the rage!
+After the war, open toed shoes became the rage!
 Peep Toes opened the front of a shoe just enough that they weren’t considered dangerous.
-Many regular women wore peep toe shoes however today they are mostly associated with Hollywood Bombshells or Pin Up girls.
+Many regular women wore peep toe shoes, however today they are mostly associated with Hollywood Bombshells or Pin-Up girls.

-• Were not leather between 1940-1945,
+- Were not leather between 1940-1945,

-• Use materials like mesh, reptile skins, and fabric
+- Use materials like mesh, reptile skins, and fabric,

-• Have low, chunky heels,
+- Had low, chunky heels,